emqx/emqx-docs/en_US/deploy/install-macOS.md

    emqx console
    ```

-After successful start EMQX will output this messsage (if it was started in foreground or interactive mode):
+After a successful start, EMQX will output this message (if it was started in the foreground or interactive mode):

 ```bash
 EMQX Enterprise @EE_VERSION@ is running now!
 ```

-You may also see some warning messages which are intended for operators of production environment and can be ignored if EMQX is used in local environment for tests, experiments or client development:
+You may also see some warning messages which are intended for operators of the production environment and can be ignored if EMQX is used in the local environment for tests, experiments, or client development:

 ```bash
 ERROR: DB Backend is RLOG, but an incompatible OTP version has been detected.
 Falling back to using Mnesia DB backend.